-The students participated in this technical internship at EverCellBio, a company focused on stem cell research, through Wheaton’s Business and Management Department’s internship for credit course taught by Professor of Practice of Social Entrepreneurship Pabel Delgado.
+The students visited EverCellBio, a company focused on stem cell research, through Wheaton’s Business and Management Department’s field experience course taught by Professor of Practice of Social Entrepreneurship Pabel Delgado.
 See gallery below.

 The class included both the lab experiences as well as on-campus visits from Manos, who graduated from Wheaton with an independent major in psychobiology.

 “Having this opportunity to come and see how researchers work at a biotech and shadow them has been very beneficial, especially for someone like me who wants to work in biotech in the future,” said Abushanab, who plans to double major in bioinformatics and data science (an independent major).

 “This is also a great opportunity to learn about what it’s like to be an entrepreneur from Phil, who is both a scientific researcher and business owner,” Abushanab said.

 Malla echoed the sentiment: “This experience has allowed me to not only work with lab resources, but also to grow my network and essentially help me understand what exactly I want professionally for my life.”

 Bhuti, who also is majoring in biology, added that the experience showed her how to apply the concepts she has learned in a setting outside of the classroom and campus lab.